Broker Check

 S&P 500 April 28th, 2026: 7139

-While there was a roughly 8% pullback at the end of March, the S&P 500 has rebounded and has finished clearly in the positive 2 months in.
-The 8% pullback isn't even deep enough to be considered a normal market correction, defined as a market drop of more than 10% and less than 20%.
+While there was indeed a roughly 8% pullback into the end of March, the S&P 500 has since rebounded and is solidly in the positive at the 2 month mark.
+The 8% pullback wasn't even deep enough to register as a normal market correction, which is defined as a market drop of more than 10% and less than 20%.

 Oil